rancher/secrets-bridge/README.md

 A service would then be deployed into an operators/tools/non-application environment.
 This item will likely be launchable from the catalog.

 Once the server side service is deployed, you would then deploy the agents into your application environment.
-These agents then listen for Docker events and send container start events to the service.
+These agents then listen for Docker container start events.
+If your container has the secrets.bridge.enabled and nameKey labels correctly set then the agent will send that container's start event to the service.

 The service then verifies with Rancher (see notes/todos below) the container's Identity.
 If the identity can not be verified, then nothing else happens.
 If the container is verified, the service checks for a policy key set on the config service tokens config path.
 If a policy is found, the service then generates a temporary token to create a Cubbyhole and a permanent token with the applied policy.
 The permanent key is placed into the Cubbyhole with the temporary key, which will have a short TTL and 1 more use to get the permanent key.